env3d/env3d-jsweet-http-server/README.md

+# Forked from the jsweet http server

+We did this to include the env3d library, as well as modified the server to only transpile to Typescript, as Typescript -> Javascript will be performed on the client.
+Below is the original README for reference.

 # JSweet HTTP Server

 This project provides light HTTP server with a JSON Rest Web API to run the [JSweet transpiler](https://github.com/cincheo/jsweet) from any client, without having to install JSweet locally.